Special Educational Needs & Disabilities (SEND)

 We have good liaison with a range of school support services.
-Our parent family support worker Mrs Pearce, contributes to supporting a range of children and their families.
-A wide range of support sheets for families have been developed and Miss Williams is available every Tuesday to meet parents to discuss any SEND related issues.
+Our parent family support worker Mrs John, contributes to supporting a range of children and their families.
+A wide range of support sheets for families have been developed and Miss Williams is available to meet parents to discuss any SEND related issues.
 Please make contact to book an appointment.

 Further information can be found below:

 At such a difficult time, many of us are struggling with our wellbeing and mental health.
 We have been sent a helpful pack of resources which has been created by the Early Intervention team in Child and Adolescent Mental Health Service (CAMHS) in NHS Grampian.
 The pack includes lots of useful information and strategies to support children and young people at this time.
 There is also a list of helpful websites which offer support for a wide range of reasons.
 Click on the links below to access the resources.

 – The National Autistic Society website, the main UK charity for supporting people with ASD and their families (contains lots of useful advice and resources)